Biktarvy® (BIC/FTC/TAF)

 BIC/FTC/TAF is indicated as a complete regimen for the treatment of HIV-1 infection in adults and pediatric patients weighing ≥14 kg:

-• to replace the current ARV regimen in those who are virologically suppressed (HIV-1 RNA <50 c/mL) on a stable ARV regimen with no known or suspected substitutions associated with resistance to BIC or tenofovir.
+• to replace the current ARV regimen in those who are VS (HIV-1 RNA <50 c/mL) on a stable ARV regimen with no known or suspected substitutions associated with resistance to BIC or TFV.

-In virologically suppressed adults infected with HIV-1, switching to BIC/FTC/TAF demonstrated high rates of efficacy compared with staying on the following baseline regimens:
+In VS adults with HIV-1, switching to BIC/FTC/TAF demonstrated high rates of efficacy compared with staying on the following baseline regimens:

-There was no treatment-emergent resistance in Phase 3 clinicals trials of participants treated with BIC/FTC/TAF.2,4,6,7,11,12
+There was no treatment-emergent resistance in phase 3 clinicals trials of participants treated with BIC/FTC/TAF.2,4,6,7,10,11

 Study GS-US-380-1878

-A phase 3, prospective, randomized, open-label clinical trial that compared switching to BIC/FTC/TAF 50/200/25 mg single tablet regimen (n=290) vs staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs (n=287) in virologically suppressed adults infected with HIV-1 (Figure 1).
-Key inclusion criteria were HIV-1 RNA <50 c/mL at screening for ≥6 months, eGFRCG ≥50 mL/min, and no documented or suspected resistance to NRTI components of study drugs.
+A phase 3, prospective, randomized, open-label clinical trial compared switching to BIC/FTC/TAF 50/200/25 mg STR (n=290) with staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs (n=287) in VS adults with HIV-1 (Figure 1; Table 1).
 The primary endpoint was the proportion of participants with plasma HIV-1 RNA ≥50 c/mL at Week 48 by FDA Snapshot analysis with a pre-specified noninferiority margin of 4%.
-Secondary endpoint was the proportion of participants with plasma HIV-1 RNA <50 c/mL at Week 48.
-Baseline demographics and disease characteristics are presented below (Table 1).
+Secondary endpoints included the proportion of participants with plasma HIV-1 RNA <50 c/mL at Week 48.
+Power was calculated for the primary efficacy endpoint only.
+As the study was not powered for secondary endpoints, P-values for those endpoints are nominal.2

 Figure 1

 Table 1.
-Baseline Demographics and Disease Characteristics (Study 1878)2
+Study 1878: Baseline Demographics and Disease Characteristics2

 BIC/FTC/TAF